danielnehrig/polybar-powerline/README.md

 ## Install

-note: make sure you don't have a polybar folder currently in .config ** MAKE A BACKUP IF NEEDED **

-rm -rf ~/.config/polybar // WARNING THIS WILL DELETE ALL CONTENTS
-git clone https://github/danielnehrig/polybar-powerline ~/polybar-powerline
+** WARNING SCRIPT WILL DELETE ~/.config/polybar folder git clone https://github/danielnehrig/polybar-powerline ~/polybar-powerline
-ln -s ~/polybar-powerline ~/.config/polybar
+cd ~/polbar-powerline
+./install.sh

 run the launch.sh from your WM settings or manually or with sysd or what ever